-As a result of the foregoing, our gross profit increased by 61.8% from RMB42.7 million in 2012 to RMB69.1 million (US\$11.2 million) in 2013.
+As a result of the foregoing, our gross profit increased by 61.7% from RMB42.7 million in 2012 to RMB69.1 million in 2013.
 However, our gross margin decreased from 13.4% in 2012 to 11.4% in 2013.
 The decrease in our gross margin was primarily because of increased promotional efforts including the launch of our major sales events in July and December of each year, which offered greater product discounts.
+The decrease in our gross margin was also attributable to the increased amount of free maintenance services we offered in 2013 in order to attract more customers.
+As a result, our revenue from maintenance service decreased by RMB1.5 million between 2012 and 2013, while the cost for providing maintenance service increased by RMB0.1 million between 2012 and 2013.